Efficient and Effective Deep Multi-view Subspace Clustering: Notations and Related Work

 \subsection{Deep Multi-view Subspace Clustering}

-With excellent representation ability, deep multi-view clustering methods are ubiquitously studied in various communities, such as machine learning, data mining, and so on.
-The representative works, including DMSC\cite{Abavisani2018DeepMS}, MvSCN\cite{Huang2019MultiviewSC}, RMSL\cite{Li2019ReciprocalMS}, gLMSC\cite{ZhangFHCXTX20}, EAMC\cite{Zhou2020EndtoEndAN}, SIB-MSC\cite{Wang2022SelfSupervisedIB}, SDMVC\cite{Xu2023SelfSupervisedDF}, etc. Several are briefly introduced here.
+With excellent representation ability, deep multi-view clustering methods are ubiquitously studied in various communities, such as image processing, machine learning, data mining, and so on.
+The representative works, including DMSC\cite{Abavisani2018DeepMS}, MvSCN\cite{Huang2019MultiviewSC}, RMSL\cite{Li2019ReciprocalMS}, gLMSC\cite{ZhangFHCXTX20}, DMSC-UDL\cite{Wang2021DeepMS}, SDMSC\cite{DBLP:journals/tcyb/LiLZLF22}, SIB-MSC\cite{Wang2022SelfSupervisedIB}, SDMVC\cite{Xu2023SelfSupervisedDF}, etc. Several are briefly introduced here.
 RMSL\cite{Li2019ReciprocalMS} exploits hierarchical self-representative layers to learn view-specific subspace representations, which are encoded into a common representation through backward encoding networks.
-SDMVC\cite{Xu2023SelfSupervisedDF} concatenates multi-view features as global features and designs a self-supervised mechanism to guide multi-view discriminative feature learning.
-Among these approaches, SE-based deep MVSC is fairly effective for complicated, high-dimensional data and shows great promise.
-Without losing generality, they usually apply specific AEs to conduct latent representation learning and integrate multi-view information into one unified representation, then insert a self-expression layer to learn a consistent subspace representation matrix.
-Regardless of the unified representation learning process, the classical SE-based MVSC framework can be defined as the following optimization problem:
+SDMVC\cite{Xu2023SelfSupervisedDF} concatenates multi-view features as global features and designs a self-supervised mechanism to guide discriminative feature learning.
+Among these approaches, SE-based DMVSC is fairly effective for high-dimensional data and shows great promise.
+Without losing generality, they usually apply view-specific AEs to build an end-to-end latent feature extraction framework and integrate multi-view information into one unified representation.
+Then, a self-expression learning layer (an FC layer without a bias) is inserted into AEs to learn a consistent subspace representation.
+Regardless of the unified representation learning process, the classical SE-based DMVSC framework can be defined as the following optimization problem: